aiidateam/aiida-workgraph/docs/source/index.rst

       .. container:: descr

          :doc:`/tutorial/index`
-            A step-by-step guide to creating a simple workflow.
+            A step-by-step guide to creating a real-world workflow using AiiDA WorkGraph.

       .. container:: descr